 How do I know when to evacuate?

 Don't wait!
 It is NOT safe to wait.
 Plan to leave early.
 Mandatory evacuation orders will come from your local officials.
 Evacuations will be based on zip codes.
 Please be prepared to leave immediately.
-See pages 19-21 for specific information pertaining to your city's communication of recommended evacuations.
+See pages 18-20 for specific information pertaining to your city's contact information.

+Should I evacuate?

-Should I evacuate?Do not wait until a mandatory evacuation is issued.
-Monitor conditions and leave whenever you can.
-Hurricanes and disasters can be extremely unpredictable and can become much more dangerous in a matter of hours.
+Do not wait until a mandatory evacuation is issued.
+Monitor conditions and leave early to avoid heavy traffic.
+Hurricanes and disasters can be extremely unpredictable and can becomes much more dangerous in a matter of hours.

 Where should I go?
 You may evacuate to any city you choose.
-Brazoria County residents who need shelter should go to Hays County.
-If you do not have hotel reservations or family you can stay with, you may evacuate to the public shelters.
-See map on page 10.
+Brazoria County residents who need shelter should go to the state designated location.
+If you do not have hotel reservations or family you can stay with, you may evacuate to the state designated shelter for Brazoria County residents.